 MyShake’s algorithm uses a neural network to decide which motion fits the model of an earthquake and which doesn’t.
 The algorithm is already good at this, and as a MyShake user you’re helping it get even better!

 We are a Licensed Operator for the USGS ShakeAlert® project.
-MyShake delivers ShakeAlert-powered alerts across California and Oregon for magnitude 4.5 or greater quakes to users in the areas of light to severe shaking.
+MyShake delivers ShakeAlert-powered alerts across California, Oregon, and Washington for magnitude 4.5 or greater quakes to users in the areas of light to severe shaking.
 Lessons learned from this work may enable us to expand earthquake alerts to other countries around the world.
 This could happen when the number of users in an area is sufficient for MyShake to create accurate alerts and that a public education and training campaign has been developed to inform users how to respond to the alerts for their location.